 The great mare Zenyatta became the first female to win the Classic with her popular win in 2009, and her return to the Classic to face the boys again in 2010 with a perfect record in 19 starts was one of the most anticipated races in Breeders’ Cup history.

 Her valiant late run to come up just a heady short of catching Blame will go down as one of the most exciting Breeders’ Cup races of all time, and helped her win the 2010 Eclipse Award for Horse of the Year.

-Churchill Downs will host the 2011 Breeders’ Cup for the eighth time on Nov.
-4-5.
+Santa Anita will host the 2014 Breeders’ Cup for the ninth time on Oct.
+31 and Nov.
+1.